 As we mentioned it is frequently utilized as a flour alternative when making baked goods and is also a popular pancake ingredient tradition in some parts of southwestern America.
 It is often blended, however, with other types of grain or nut flours for best texture not used strictly on its own.

 In desserts, it blends well in many cacao recipes and also with other similar tasting powders like maca, lucuma and carob.
 A popular ingredient in protein bars and granola recipes.
 A traditional condiment is also made using mesquite flour mixed into creamed butter for a spread topping.

-Its sweet caramel-like flavor is known to go well mixed into coffee, tea or blended into beverages and shakes.
+Its sweet molasses-like flavor is known to go well mixed into coffee, tea or blended into beverages and shakes.

 Used as a spice seasoning, mesquite powder can be sprinkled over breakfast cereals, yogurt or used in vegetable sautés, baked beans, BBQ sauces or as a spice rub for meat.